-New transit transfer stations have been completed in the cities Brawley and El Centro.
+New Transit Transfer Stations have been completed in the cities of Brawley and El Centro.
 The Brawley Transit Station was completed in August 2013 and the El Centro Transit Station was completed in January 2014.
 Both facilities serve local and regional transit needs.
-The implementation of both stations helped further enhance the town centers of each city and create future opportunities for sustainable improvements in the downtown business districts.
-Two additional transit transfer stations are planned in the Cities of Imperial and Calexico.
-The City of Imperial is working on completing the design phase.
-A feasibility study was completed for the Calexico Intermodal Transportation Center in 2014 and funding for design has been secured under a Congestion and Air Quality Mitigation grant.
-Design of the Calexico Intermodal Transportation Center is estimated to begin in 2017.
+The implementation of both stations help to further enhance the town centers of each city and create future opportunities for sustainable improvements in the downtown business districts.
+Two additional transit transfer stations are planned in the cities of Imperial and Calexico.
+The City of Imperial is working on completing the design phase in 2016.
+A feasibility study was completed for the Calexico Intermodal Transportation Center in 2014 and funding for the design has been secured under a Congestion and Air Quality Mitigation grant.
+Design of the Calexico Intermodal Transportation Center is estimated to begin in the fall of 2017.